 What are the interest rates in comparison to other lenders?

-The Credit Unions offer mortgage variable rates from 4% per annum, with average rates around 4,5%.
-The credit unions have put forward a loan product CUhome at 4% per annum which is still well over the average mortgage rates in Ireland at the moment.
+The Credit Unions offer mortgage variable rates from 3% per annum, with average rates around 4,5%.
+The credit unions have put forward a loan product CUhome at 3.8% per annum which is quite competitive on the backdrop of rising mortgage rates.

 What are the benefits of Credit Union mortgages?